-Dark tipped refers to staining caused by excess moisture and / or humidity or a stress related biochemical reaction towards the end of the growing period and into harvest.
-Often grains exhibit a distinct dark brown to black discolouration.
+Grains exhibit a distinct brown to black discolouration.
 This mainly occurs at the germ end of the grain however in severe cases it may progress to other parts of the grain.
 Dark tipping equal to or greater than 1 mm is classified as defective grain.